 The grounds contain several notable trees, some of which were planted by U.S. Presidents.
 Among them are the Water Oak planted by President Benjamin Harrison on May 8, 1891, President Harrison had one year earlier signed a proclamation for Idaho to become a state, a Rock (Sugar) Maple planted by President Theodore Roosevelt on May 28, 1903, and the Ohio Buckeye planted by President William Howard Taft on October 9, 1911.
-Also on the east lawn is a maple tree planted in memory of Martin Luther King, Jr. On the west lawn is an oak tree from the Tree of Gernika brought to Idaho in 1981 from the Basque Country in northern Spain, as a symbol of Basque freedom and independence.
+Also on the east lawn is a maple tree planted in memory of Martin Luther King, Jr., a Red Oak planted by the Idaho Federated Women's Club on May 6, 1955, the Schwedler Maple that replaced a Red Maple Tree that was planted on April 29, 1966 to pay tribute to Governor and Secretary of State Arnold Williams.
+Also on the East lawn are two trees planted April 29, 1971 by the Sons and Daughters of Idaho Pioneers including a Red Oak planted in honor of the late C. Ben Ross, first native-born governor of Idaho.
+On September 11, 2002 Governor Kempthorne planted a Red Oak in commemoration of the one-year anniversary of 9/11.
+On the west lawn is an oak tree from the Tree of Gernika brought to Idaho in 1981 from the Basque Country in northern Spain, as a symbol of Basque freedom and independence and a Newport Flowering Plum planted by the General Federation of Women's Clubs to honor the 1976 bicentennial.